cul/dlst-studio/_pages/faq.md

 ### How is the Studio set up and how many people can it accommodate?

-Please see the links to [Studio Butler]({{ site.baseurl }}/spaces/butler) and [Studio Lehman]({{ site.baseurl }}/spaces/lehman) for more information about the structure of these spaces.
+Please see the links to [Studio at Butler]({{ site.baseurl }}/spaces/butler) and [Studio at Lehman]({{ site.baseurl }}/spaces/lehman) for more information about the structure of these spaces.

 ### What technology is in the Studio?

 The Studio is typically bring-your-own-technology space.
-There are no computers installed in Studio Butler, but we are ready to plug your laptop in for presentations or capture events with projectors, a video camera, and microphones.
+There are no computers installed in Studio at Butler, but we are ready to plug your laptop in for presentations or capture events with projectors, a video camera, and microphones.
 Wireless connectivity has been upgraded to the fastest available in the library.

-Studio Lehman has six desktop PCs with running Windows 10 with additional software maintained by [Research Data Services](https://library.columbia.edu/services/research-data-services.html).
+Studio at Lehman has six desktop PCs with running Windows 10 with additional software maintained by [Research Data Services](https://library.columbia.edu/services/research-data-services.html).